 - 1 tsp vanilla extract

 *You can also melt some dark chocolate and drizzle over the clusters in place of the cinnabon frosting 🙂

 HOW TO MAKE IT

-- Start by taking 1 cup of the rolled oats and grinding it down to a powder in a food processor.
-Add the powdered oats to a large mixing bowl along with the remaining one cup of untouched oats, pecans, cinnamon, and allspice.
+- Start by taking 1 cup of the rolled oats and grinding it down to a coarse powder in a food processor.
+Add the grinded oats to a large mixing bowl along with the remaining one cup of oats, pecans, almonds, and cinnamon.

 - Now, in a saucepan on medium heat, melt the butter then mix in the brown sugar, honey, maple syrup, and warmed water.
-When this mixture starts to bubble/foam a little reduce the heat and then mix in the sea salt and vanilla.
+When this mixture starts to bubble/foam and it feels slightly thick when you stir, turn off the heat and mix in the sea salt and vanilla.

 - Pour the butter/sugar mix into the large mixing bowl and mix well so that the oats and nuts are evenly coated.
 Let this sit for 10-15 minutes so the butter/sugar mix soaks in to the oats.
 (This shouldn’t be too firm.
 It should hold together a little, but be easy for it to fall apart).

-- Now, set the oven to 350 degrees and dump the oat mix and spread it evenly onto a large baking sheet.
-Be sure to pack down the granola really well by pressing it down into the baking sheet.
+- Now, set the oven to 350 degrees and dump the oat mix onto a baking sheet.
+Spread the mixture evenly and pack down the granola really well by pressing it with a spatula.